microsoft/AzureTRE/docs/tre-admins/setup-instructions/configuring-shared-services.md

 If you're deploying a brand new environment you should deploy the VM-based service (read section `A`).
 If you wish to migrate from an existing App Service Nexus service to the VM-based service, first deploy the new service (section `A`) then proceed to section `B`.

 !!! info
-    The Makefile commands for deploying shared services temporarily target the App Service based Nexus service so that existing environments won't have a new Nexus service deployed automatically by CICD and introduce breaking changes.
-The VM-based Nexus service will need to be deployed manually using the steps detailed below.
+    The Makefile commands for deploying shared services temporarily target the App Service Nexus service so that existing environments won't have a new Nexus service deployed automatically by CICD and introduce breaking changes.
+The VM-based Nexus service will need to be deployed manually using the steps below and is required when deploying new Guacamole user resources of version `0.2.0` or higher.

 ### A. Deploy & configure Nexus service (hosted on VM)